Golden Boy 2019: Joao Felix beats Sancho & Haaland to accolade | Goal.com

 Felix has joined a prestigious list of past winners which includes Lionel Messi, Paul Pogba and Kylian Mbappe, with last year's award given to Juventus defender Matthijs de Ligt.

+"It is the second time that a player from Atletico Madrid has won this award and I am happy.

+"Thanks also to Benfica, in particular to coach Bruno Lage for all he has done for me and my family that is always close to me."

-Sancho finished second in the final voting for the Tuttosport distributed prize, after helping the team fight for the Bundesliga title last term while also earning his first caps for England's national team.
+Sancho finished second in the final voting for the highly-coveted individual accolade, after helping Dortmund fight for the Bundesliga title last term while also earning his first caps for England's national team.

 Bayer Leverkusen playmaker Kai Havertz came in third, one spot ahead of Haaland, who has earned plenty of plaudits for his goalscoring exploits in the Champions League with Salzburg.

-De Ligt ended up fifth, while Barcelona and Manchester City teenagers Ansu Fati & Phil Foden secured sixth and seventh respectively, with the latter the Premier League's sole representative in the top ten.
+De Ligt ended up fifth, while Barcelona and Manchester City teenagers Ansu Fati and Phil Foden secured sixth and seventh respectively, with the latter the Premier League's sole representative in the top 10.

-Milan goalkeeper Gianluigi Donnarumma, Roma, Nicolo Zaniolo and PSV forward Donyell Maylen also made the cut
+AC Milan goalkeeper Gianluigi Donnarumma, Roma's Nicolo Zaniolo and PSV forward Donyell Maylen also made the cut, but Chelsea playmaker Mason Mount finished 11th in the voting.

+Felix continued his comeback from an ankle injury by coming on as a second-half substitute during Atletico's 1-0 defeat at Juventus in the Champions League on Tuesday night.

+The Portugal international will likely be back in contention for a starting spot when Diego Simeone's team take on Barcelona in La Liga on Sunday.